-The 10 Holiday Travel Tips Every Smart Traveler Should Memorize
+16 Holiday Travel Tips Every Smart Traveler Needs to Know

-If you're flying anywhere over the Thanksgiving to New Year's stretch this year, we've got the sanity savers you need to get to your destination without flying off the deep end.
+If you're traveling over the holidays this year, we've got the sanity savers you need to get to your destination without flying off the deep end.

 Watch the weather